QDR receives grant from Robert Wood Johnson Foundation

 The award signals the importance of promoting and advancing the concept of open annotation to enhance the credibility of qualitative research, and thus its capacity to empower social change.
 With the RWJF support, PI Colin Elman, professor of political science at Syracuse University, co-PI Diana Kapiszewski, associate professor of government at Georgetown University, and their collaborators at QDR and Hypothes.is will advance ATI, encourage its early adoption by research communities, and engineer requirements for service models and technical features that support authors using ATI to achieve openness in qualitative research.

-The Qualitative Data Repository is hosted by the Center for Qualitative and Multi-Method Inquiry, part of Syracuse University's Maxwell School for Citizenship and Public Affairs.
+The Qualitative Data Repository is hosted by the Center for Qualitative and Multi-Method Inquiry at the Moynihan Institute, part of Syracuse University's Maxwell School for Citizenship and Public Affairs.